findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Heaven.md

-Heaven was one of the key points in early spiritual practices,
+Heaven was one of the key points in early spiritual practices, it was conceived as something like the sacred moral power of the cosmos.
+In heaven there were filled with many other spirits, those include various nature spirits